aws-samples/aws-modernization-workshop-for-newrelic/content/40_instrumentation/3_dashboards.md

 ![API Explorer](/images/newrelic-apiexplorer.png)

-Back inside your <b>Cloud9</b> editor, copy the entire contents of the <b>dashboards.json</b>:
+Back inside your **Cloud9** editor, copy the entire contents of the ***dashboards.json***:

 ![Dashboard File](/images/cloud9-dashboard.png)

-Back on the New Relic API Explorer page, paste the contents you just copied into the <b>dashboard</b> textbox, scroll down, and click on <b>Send Request</b>:
+Back on the New Relic API Explorer page, paste the contents you just copied into the **dashboard** textbox, scroll down, and click on **Send Request**:

 ![Upload Dashboard](/images/upload-dashboard.png)

 Your new dashboard is now ready for viewing!
-Navigate to http://one.newrelic.com and click on <b>Dashboards</b>.
+Navigate to http://one.newrelic.com and click on **Dashboards**.
 You should see something very similar to the following:

 ![Dashboard View](/images/newrelic-dashboards.png)

-Click on the name of the dashboard: <b>AWS Worskhop</b>.
+Click on the name of the dashboard: **AWS Worskhop**.
 You should see a fully functioning dashboard displaying information about your application and the AWS resources it is consuming:

 ![Dashboard](/images/workshop-dashboard.png)